almostengr/robinsonservices/rhtmkdocs/docs/privacy.md

 Links on this website may be directed to other websites to allow visitors to purchase products or sign up for services.
 This policy does not cover the usage of the websites that are linked to.
-As a result of users clicking the affiliate links, the affiliate may pay a referral fee to Almost Engineer Services.
+As a result of users clicking the affiliate links, the affiliate may pay a referral fee to RHT Services LLC.

 ## Privacy Policy Changes

-Although most changes are likely to be minor, Almost Engineer Services may change its Privacy Policy from time to time, and in Almost Engineer Services's sole discretion.
+Although most changes are likely to be minor, RHT Services LLC may change its Privacy Policy from time to time, and in RHT Services LLC's sole discretion.
 The Almost Engineer encourages visitors to frequently check this page for any changes to its Privacy Policy.
 Your continued use of this site after any change in this Privacy Policy and Terms of use will constitute your acceptance of such change.

 ## Liability

-Your use of or following the steps listed on Almost Engineer Services website or videos, is done so at your own risk.
+Your use of or following the steps listed on RHT Services LLC website or videos, is done so at your own risk.
 If you are unsure or not certain on how to complete a project, it is recommended that you contact a professional that can complete the task for you.